 Women in Photonics 2018 Hosted by Photonics Society @ UCSB October 29 - November 10

-Between October 29 and November 10, the Photonics Society at UCSB held its third annual Women in Photonics event!
+Between October 29 and November 10, the Photonics Society at UCSB held its third annual Women in Photonics event, a week of events promoting Women in Engineering and Science!
 This year, we held a total of five events for the UCSB, Goleta, and Santa Barbara communities, and hosted an international visitor.
-Our original Women in Photonics event page can be found here.
+We sent local scientists to give talks at local K-12 schools, hosted a lecture given by Dr. Caroline Lai from Rockley Photonics, and hosted two Nanofab tours led by the women who work there.

 UCSB Nanofabrication Facility Tours

-In collaboration with women scientists and engineers from Freedom Photonics--a local photonics company--we organized an event at Freedom Photonics’ facility on October 30.
+In collaboration with women scientists and engineers from Freedom Photonics--a local photonics company--we organized an event at Freedom Photonics’ facility on October 30 from 3:30 to 5:00 pm.
 This event included a tour of the nanofabrication facility, a short lecture on photonic applications, the career paths of the Freedom Photonics scientists and engineers, and several hands-on activities including a demonstration of a handheld infrared camera, a DVD spectrometer activity, and the principles of photolithography using sidewalk chalk and stencils.

 Above: Aligned stencil patterns from Freedom Photonics’ photolithography activity.